 Pensioned soldier Mikkelsen gets sick of the poor house in the 1750s and decides to petition the Danish King.
 He offers to have a crack at farming the moorland/wasteland of Jutland in return for a peerage on success.
 Advisor Søren Malling (A Hijacking) is against it but comes around when he sees there is little chance of a payout and some political benefit in the meantime.
 Labour is sourced initially from some escapees (housekeeper Amanda Collin, Morten Hee Andersen) of the house of the local feudal lord (a hammy Simon Bennebjerg) and later a band of gypsies.
 As the cultivation is a tedious process the focus is more on a romantic opportunity with Norwegian heiress Kristine Kujath Thorp, the construction of a family with the housekeeper and a dark-skinned castaway ragamuffin (Melina Hagberg), and the power struggle with the provincial landowners.

 The point, I guess, is that Mikkelsen learns that the noble title isn't worth it.
 The conclusion is very similar to Viggo's: people on a horse looking at the sea.
 There are some loose ends: where did he get that essential white clay from? how did Ms Norway fend off the laird for all that time? why is the king so powerless?
 Some scenes are over the top.
-Mikkelsen is back to being powerfully inert — his performance is all details, not dancing, and the ladies cannot resist.
+Mikkelsen is back to being powerfully inert — his performance is all details, not dancing, and still the ladies cannot resist.
 Rasmus Videbæk's cinematography is often intentionally murky and effective.

 Jason Di Rosso interviewed Arcel.
 Manohla Dargis: enjoyably serious.
 Sheila O'Malley.
 Peter Bradshaw: three stars of five.
 Generally compared with Barry Lyndon.